MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-8-assign-a-category-page-and-a-catalog-item-page-to-a-term.md

 ![Automatically Assigned Pages](../media/OTCSP_AutomaticallyAssignedPages.png)

 Remember [Stage 5: Connect your publishing site to a catalog in SharePoint Server](stage-5-connect-your-publishing-site-to-a-catalog.md), when we connected our publishing site to our catalog?
 In that stage, a category page and a catalog item page were automatically created and added to the **Pages** library.
-What we didn't cover in Stage 5 is that references to these pages were added to this term set, as shown in the screen shot above.
+What we didn't cover in Stage 5 is that references to these pages were added to this term set, as shown in the screenshot above.
 In the next steps we'll change these references so they point to our newly created category page and catalog item page.

 3. In the **Target page settings** section, do the following:

 1. In the **Change target page for this term** section, select **Browse**.

 2. In the **Select an Asset** dialog box, select **Pages**, and then select the category page that you want to apply.
-In our scenario, this is **ContosoCategoryPage.aspx**.
+In our scenario, this page is **ContosoCategoryPage.aspx**.

      ![Select Category Page](../media/OTCSP_SelectCategoryPage.png)

 By setting this reference, when visitors browse to "Audio" on the Contoso site, the page  *ContosoCategoryPage.aspx*  will be used to display information.
-It is important to understand that visitors won't see the page name  *ContosoCategoryPage.aspx*  , but instead a friendly URL.
+It's important to understand that the visitors won't see the page name  *ContosoCategoryPage.aspx*, but instead a friendly URL.
 More information about friendly URLs will be provided in [About the friendly URL for category pages](stage-8-assign-a-category-page-and-a-catalog-item-page-to-a-term.md#BKMK_AboutTheFriendlyURLForCategoryPages), later in this article.

 3. In the **Change target page for children of this term** section, repeat steps 3a and 3b.
 By setting this reference, when visitors browse to a child term of "Audio," for example "Speakers," the page *ContosoCategoryPage.aspx* is used to display information.